Kennedy Agyapong reveals three things a woman must have in marriage

 Kennedy Agyapong, the Member of Parliament for Assin Central has itemized three qualities that he claims are key to successful marriages.

-These three qualities, according to the NPP MP are, sex good, cook good and being respectful.
+These three qualities, according to the NPP MP are, good sex, good food and being respectful.

 Speaking on the Attitude show on Net2 TV, Friday, July 2, Kennedy Agyapong argued that for a marriage union to stand the test of time, the woman must have these three things.